Best Budget-Friendly: Angel Line Windsor Glider and Ottoman

 Best Upholstered Rocker: DaVinci Olive Upholstered Swivel Glider with Bonus Ottoman

-The Olive glider swivels as well as glides, comes in four colors (two with contrast piping) and includes a matching ottoman.
-We like the high back and the removable lumbar pillow.
+• Available in four colors (two with contrast piping) and includes a matching ottoman.

-What do our readers think?
-Overwhelmingly, quality and value stand out among their comments.
-That said, a few complain that it doesn’t work well for taller parents, given the chair’s smallish dimensions.
+• A few parents complain that it doesn’t work well for taller folks.
 The angle of the back can be uncomfortable for some parents as well.
-Overall, however, we recommend this chair and its stylish look for a decent price.

 Nearly all glider rockers need to be assembled—and some are easier than others.
 In our testing, we thought the Naomi Home Brisbane glider rocker was the easiest to assemble.
-We liked this smart looking chair and thought it is a good, affordable pick.
+We liked this smart looking chair–it is a good, affordable pick.
 Here’s more:

 What We Liked